smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ---
 ## 🟩 VRR ect:
 * Variable Refresh Rate/FreeSync/G-Sync/AdaptiveSync/ULMB2
-* could be easier on the eyes and the VRR (variable refresh rate) with LFC (Low Framerate Compensation) could make games feel smoother
 #
 * loweset latency is this order from written
-1. reflex no fps cap                                                (or snycs no fps cap/fps cap)
+1. reflex no fps cap
-2. ultra low latency mode no fps cap                                (or snycs no fps cap/fps cap)
+2. ultra low latency mode no fps cap
-3. Maximum Pre-Rendered Frames 1 (low latency mode on) no fps cap   (or snycs no fps cap/fps cap)
+3. Maximum Pre-Rendered Frames 1 (low latency mode on) no fps cap
+4. snycs/all the above with no fps cap or fps cap (gsync range)
+5. snycs/all the above with fps cap with LFC(Low Framerate Compensation)
 #
 * blur busters recommend force on vsync in nvcpl so than when sync goes below or above monitor supported gsync hz it will still only show synced frames (test this may help LFC)
 * ULMB2 backlight strobing on some monitors with gsnyc (ULMB1 killed brightness, ULMB2 is just the best IPS tech use it if you have it)